casper-network/docs-archive/dapp-dev-guide/contract-dsl/getting-started.md

 ```
 ##### Local package
-This example entry uses a local path for the macros:
+This example `Cargo.toml` entry uses a local path for the macros:
 ```
 contract_macro = { path = "../../casperlabs-node/smart_contracts/contract_macro" }
 ```

 ### Using the DSL
 To use the DSL, simply add the following line to the `use` section of the contract.
-This section is similar to `include`

 ```rust
 use contract_macro::{casperlabs_constructor, casperlabs_contract, casperlabs_method};
 ```
-This line can go after the last `use` line in the blank contract created by `cargo-casperlabs`
+This line can go after the last `use` line in the blank contract created by `cargo-casperlabs`.

 Remember, if you are using the crates.io package, you may have to use the package as `casperlabs_contract_macro`.
 This depends entirely on how you import the package in your `Cargo.toml` file